"Finding Fox Chase was a Godsend."‐John St. Omer

 I’ve remained cancer-free ever since.
 I had an excellent experience at Fox Chase; everyone there made me feel welcome.
 My wife Maria, who is a nurse, feels the same way about my care.

 The funny thing is, it wasn’t until I was staring at the ceiling from my hospital bed that I really began to appreciate how precious life and good health are.
-I was completely dependent on other people to care for me, and I also relied on his mother’s prayers for support.
+I was completely dependent on other people to care for me, and I also relied on my mother’s prayers for support.

 Having cancer was a humbling experience.
 I’m now enjoying my second lease on life with no complaints.
 My wife and I are especially enjoying our growing family and our role as grandparents.

 I am doing well.
 I continue to run, golf, and love my six grandkids.
 I’m still a hospitality professional and looking forward to doing more mentoring and motivational coaching and speaking.
-Learn more about treatment for gastrointestinal stromal tumors (GIST) at Fox Chase Cancer Center.